hassanaboukhalil/VersusAI/README.md

 <!-- project overview -->
 <img src="./readme/title2.svg"/>

-> VersusAI lets users create and explore AI battles across different tasks.
+> VersusAI is a project where users can create and explore battles between different AI models, vote on the best results, and see which AI performs better in different tasks.

 <br><br>